DominikBuchner/apscale/README.md

 `apscale --create_project NAME`

 If you prefer to have your data all in one place you can copy the raw data into 1_raw_data/data.
-Demultiplexing won't be handled by Apscale because there are to many different tagging systems out there at the moment.
+Demultiplexing won't be handled by Apscale because there are to many different tagging systems out there to implement in a single pipeline.
 If you are using inline barcodes you can take a look at https://github.com/DominikBuchner/demultiplexer.
 If you are already starting with **demultiplexed** data please copy them into 2_demultiplexing/data.